 2. What do you look for before a visual assessment?

-Look at the patient’s chest x-ray, labs, medication, history, previous vent checks, make sure there is an ambu bag in the room, and if the settings have changed from your last vent check, see if the patient can tolerate those settings.
+Look at the patient’s chest x-ray, labs, medications, history, and previous vent checks.
+Make sure there is an ambu bag in the room, and if the settings have changed from your last vent check, see if the patient can tolerate those settings.

 3. When should you do a vent check?

-Timed checks, when there are changes – document the change and do another vent check, when there are problems or alarms after you obtain an ABG, and to monitor their hemodynamic values.
+Timed checks, when there are changes (document the change and do another vent check), when there are problems or alarms after you obtain an ABG, and to monitor the patient’s hemodynamic values.

-4. Why do we do a really thorough vent check first thing in the morning?
+4. Why do we do a thorough vent check first thing in the morning?

 To establish a baseline.

-5. What should you think of when looking at the mean airway pressure?
+5. What should you think of when looking at the patient’s mean airway pressure?

 6. How can you increase the MAP?

-7. What should the apnea alarm be set at?
+7. What is the apnea alarm typically set at?

 8. What should the high/low respiratory rate be set at?